ec-europa/europa-component-library/docs/04-documentation.md

 ## Prerequisite

 If you don't already have a GitHub account, make sure to create one and log in with it.
-You also have to be part of team "ECL doc editors".
+You also have to be part of team [ECL doc editors](https://github.com/orgs/ec-europa/teams/ecl-doc-editors/).

 ## Step 1: Open documentation file